 Quick Thoughts: Kneeling during National Anthem

 Listen, it’s absolutely your right to protest National discontent at any level; that’s what makes America great.
 In fact, Kaepernick’s “message” isn’t actually a horrible one — albeit, misguided once you get past the initial propaganda.
-However, there’s appropriate outlets to voice your concerns but, during the National Anthem just isn’t one of them.
+There’s certainly outlets to voice your concerns but, the National Anthem just isn’t one of them.

 Denasia Lawrence instead used this as a platform to disrespect the great men and women that once fought and died for our Country.

-Maybe I’m just old school and crazy, but that song still gives me goose bumps to stand proud and be American.
+Maybe I’m just old school and crazy, but that song still makes me stand proud to be American.
+The day our men and women in uniform stop caring about our Nation’s flag, is the day we lose as a country.
 As a side note, I wonder how Kim Jong-un would handle similar protests from North Koreans — as we seem to side with his ideals on National conflict and resolution these days…

 Anyway, that said: